0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: Query error when upgrading from 1.5.3.
 	bugfix: Missing lang for archived objects in objects' history.
 	bugfix: Don't allow trashing the owner company.
-	bugfix: Opengoo stops working if owner company was trashed.
+	bugfix: Feng Office stops working if owner company was trashed.
 	bugfix: When discarding an email, two confirmation prompts pop up.
 	bugfix: When clicking on print report, on time module, the active workspace should be set as the workspace for the report.
 	bugfix: Linked "Weblink files" showed a "Download" shortcut instead of an "Open weblink" shortcut.